National Library of Medicine Web Application/Site Development Guidelines

 Browsers and Scripts

 The use of XHTML markup aimed at a specific browser (e.g., Microsoft Internet Explorer) should be avoided.
-But as of November 2013, NLM supports the following browsers: Internet Explorer 8/9, Safari 5, Mozilla Firefox 23 (minimum).
+As of April 2014, NLM supports the following browsers: Internet Explorer 9/10, Safari 5, Mozilla Firefox 26 (minimum).

 NLM recommends the use of the UTF-8 character set for Web pages so that non-English languages and diacritics are more effectively displayed.
 The coding to be placed in the HEAD tag of all Web pages is: